Skip to main content

 Revoking keys

-Revocation takes effect immediately.
-Any subsequent request using that key returns 401 invalid_api_key.
+Revocation takes effect immediately; subsequent requests with that key return 401 invalid_api_key.

 DELETE /api/v1/organizations/{org_id}/api-keys/{key_id}